DavidFernandezUD/Checkmate-Online/README.md

     3. On the bottom part the results of your last 5 games will be displayed.

 7. Log Out:
-    1. While on the main menue ttype [exit] and confirm with a [yes] to log out and exit the application.
+    1. While on the main menu type [exit] and confirm with a [yes] to log out and exit the application.

 ## INTERESTING RESOURCES